ozihler/teamsmells/chapters/The-Subteams.md

-# The Subteams
+# The Sub-teams
 ## Explanation
-The Subteams describes a situation where, within a single team, members form smaller groups focused on specific tasks or areas, such as frontend/backend development or geographic divisions (e.g., CH/NE).
+The Sub-teams describes a situation where, within a single team, members form smaller groups focused on specific tasks or areas, such as frontend/backend development or geographic divisions (e.g., CH/NE).
 This can lead to segmented working practices.

 ## Why is it a problem?
 It may result in communication gaps, knowledge silos, and a lack of cohesive vision or strategy across the team, affecting overall project integration and efficiency.